About the Department

 - school improvement and school effectiveness;

 - educational finance and law; as well as

 - qualitative and quantitative educational research methods.

-The Department of Educational Administration offers four graduate programmes focusing on key educational issues for the improvement and effectiveness of organizations, communities, and government.
-Increasingly, our graduate programmes engage and incorporate students whose field is not within our historical base of K-12 education (including nurses, physicians, those in policy studies, business administration, and higher education administration).
+The Department of Educational Administration offers four graduate programs focusing on key educational issues for the improvement and effectiveness of organizations, communities, and government.
+Increasingly, our graduate programs engage and incorporate students whose field is not within our historical base of K-12 education (including nurses, physicians, those in policy studies, business administration, and higher education administration).
 Furthermore, the Department is now home to several international students, particularly from China, and we yearly offered international travel and study programming.